-Our corporate actions are significantly influenced by our principal shareholders, including Dong Hu, our chairman of the board of directors and chief executive officer, who have the ability to exert significant influence over important corporate matters that require approval of shareholders while their interests may differ from those of the other shareholders.
+Our corporate actions are significantly influenced by our principal shareholders, including Dong Hu, our chairman of the board of director, chief executive officer and chief financial officer, who have the ability to exert significant influence over important corporate matters that require approval of shareholders while their interests may differ from those of the other shareholders.
 This may deprive you of the opportunity to receive a premium for your Class A Ordinary Shares and materially reduce the value of your investment.

-Our share capital is designated into Class A ordinary shares and Class B ordinary shares, par value HK\$0.001 per share ("Class B ordinary shares").
+Our share capital is designated into Class A ordinary shares and Class B ordinary shares, par value HK\$0.03 per share ("Class B ordinary shares").
 Each Class A ordinary share is entitled to one vote and each Class B ordinary share is entitled to twenty (20) votes at general meetings of our shareholders.
-Dong Hu, our chairman of the board of directors and chief executive officer, beneficially owns 100% of our Class B ordinary shares, representing approximately 87.01% of the aggregate voting power of our issued and outstanding share capital as of December 31, 2021.
-However, the interests of our chairman of the board of directors and chief executive officer may differ from the interests of other shareholders.
+Dong Hu, our chairman of the board of directors, chief executive officer and chief financial officer, beneficially owns 100% of our Class B ordinary shares, representing approximately 86.8% of the aggregate voting power of our issued and outstanding share capital as of December 31, 2022.
+However, the interests of our chairman of the board of directors, chief executive officer and chief financial officer may differ from the interests of other shareholders.
 This concentration of ownership and the protective provisions in our second amended and restated articles of association (the "Articles") may discourage, delay or prevent a change in control of our company, which could have the dual effect of depriving our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and reducing the price of our Class A ordinary shares.
-We may not be able to enter into other transactions that could be beneficial to us without the consent of our chairman of the board of directors and chief executive officer.
+We may not be able to enter into other transactions that could be beneficial to us without the consent of our chairman of the board of directors, chief executive officers, chief executive officers, chief executive officers, chief executive officer and chief financial officer.
 As a result of the foregoing, the value of your investment could be materially reduced.